inmanta/examples/Networking/SR Linux/README.md

 ## Using The Open-source Inmanta Service Orchestrator

 Inmanta [Service Orchestrator](https://inmanta.com/service-orchestrator/) is another containerized piece that can supply a GUI, providing many useful information such as deployment process, agents status and so much more.
-This container is not a necessity to try out these examples but it is nice to have and it can be pulled:
+This container is not a necessity to try out these examples but it is nice to have and it can be pulled by:

 ```bash
 sudo docker pull ghcr.io/inmanta/orchestrator:dev